Updated: Sep 13

 We were making priceless family memories.
 In my mind we were going to also go to Venice Beach this day.
 It looks close enough on the map!
 However I greatly underestimated the crowds, the traffic, and the a lore of wanting to stay a while.
 I’m glad we enjoyed where we were at and just took it a little slower at that point. *Flexibiity for the win!!

 Sunday we are joined by Dee, Nollie's friend who was a resident of LA and wanted to make sure we saw the whole area correctly.
+It was like having a personal tour guide.

 1st stop: Ventura Boulevard